Jump to content

 A guide to the versatile, tangy Korean fermented cabbage dish that has hundreds of guises and goes with everything!

 Kimchi is Korea’s undisputed national dish, with a staggering two million tonnes of it consumed every year.
-With a flavour that’s simultaneously described as sour, pungent, salty, spicy, and even umami, it’s not surprising for Kimchi to appear in any meal in its home country and today, it intrigues the taste buds of diners all around the world.
+With a flavour that’s simultaneously described as sour, pungent, salty, spicy, and even umami, it’s not surprising for kimchi to appear in any meal in its home country and today, it intrigues the taste buds of diners all around the world.
 But what is kimchi and what exactly is the appeal?

 Kimchi originated in Korea during the country’s Three Kingdoms period between the first century AD and the sixth century AD.
 Families had long used preservation methods to make fresh vegetables last during the long, harsh Korean winters and when cabbages first arrived in the country in around 2030 BC, they were, of course, duly fermented.
 This preserved cabbage dish took on various guises until the arrival of chilli peppers and various spices from the Americas in the 16th century, which paved the way for the hot and tangy recipe we know today.